Mahsh/DisplayPDF/README.md

 #### Edit the settings
 Edit the settings of your repository.
 For the "GitHub Pages" term, select the source with "master branch" or "gh-pages branch" then save.
 #### Share the links
-The link of your file in the form of "https://mahsh.github.io/"+RepoName+FileName.
+The link of your file in the form of " https://mahsh.github.io/ +RepoName+FileName ".
 For instance, the "test.pdf" that I uploaded in the first step has the link ""